-Consistent with the priorities outlined in the Consolidated Plan, during the 2017-2018 fiscal year, the City and the Consortium undertook the following activities that addressed the housing needs:
+Consistent with the priorities outlined in the Consolidated Plan, during the 2018-2019 fiscal year, the City and the Consortium undertook the following activities that addressed the housing needs:

-FTHB: The City and Consortium continued to administer a First Time Home Buyers (FTHB) Program for low-income, first-time homebuyers which provides low interest loans to qualified clients to purchase a home.
-The City of Turlock utilized various resources including the HOME Program, CDBG, and CalHome to fund the program and assisted five buyers (5).
+• FTHB: The City and Consortium continued to administer a First Time Home Buyers (FTHB) Program for low-income, first-time homebuyers which provides low interest loans to qualified clients to purchase a home.
+The City of Turlock utilized various resources including the HOME Program, CDBG, and CalHome to fund the program and assisted four buyers (4).
 Consortia members were unable to complete any homebuyer loans due to high priced housing costs.

 - Rehabilitation: The City continued offering a Housing Rehabilitation Program, for the repair of homes within the City and assists income eligible clients including the elderly, handicapped and other special needs, improving housing conditions.
-The program provided two forgivable loans with the rehabilitation of two (2) single family units which were completed in fiscal year 2017-2018.
+The program provided one forgivable loan and one deferred loan with the rehabilitation of two (2) single family units which were initiated in fiscal year 2018-2019 and should be completed in fiscal year 2019-2020.
 Temporary relocation funding was not needed or provided to these two clients.
-Two projects that were initiated in fiscal year 2016-2017 were completed in fiscal year 2017-2018.
+Two projects that were initiated in fiscal year 2017-2018 were completed in fiscal year 2018-2019.
 Forgivable Loans are often used in concert with the rehabilitation loans that are provided for rehabilitation work to remedy code violations and accessibility items for seniors, disabled and income eligible families.
 The Forgivable Loan amount cannot exceed \$15,000.
 Families are only eligible to receive the Forgivable Loan funding on a one time basis, even if the maximum limit was not received.
 Forgivable Loan funding can be combined with other rehabilitation program funding and forgiven over a five year period as long as all the terms of the loan are met. - Acquisitions of multi-family units for rehabilitation and sale to eligible non-profit agencies: The City acquired rental projects which consists of multi-family units.
-The rehabilitation will be completed in the next fiscal year. - Public Service Grants including fair housing: The City provides funding annually to non-profit agencies to provide eligible public service activities including fair housing services.
+The rehabilitation will be completed in the next fiscal year. - Acquisitions of single-family units for rehabilitation and sale to eligible non-profit agencies or First Time Home Buyers. - Public Service Grants including fair housing: The City provides funding annually to non-profit agencies to provide eligible public service activities including fair housing services.